iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Abstract Algebra/Equivalence Relations, Class.md

 ---
 ### **Intro**

-It's a relation that generalizes the idea of equality.
+Equivalence relation is a relation that generalizes the idea of equality.

 **Keywords**
 1. Equivalence Relation, Equivalent class.